 In order to reduce complexity and maintain a level playing field in the fee modulation, it is therefore recommended to consider a simple "malus-only" approach.
 Here, the financial incentives for producers and distributors would only be set through additional fees for "bad" products while producers of "good" products would continue to pay the standard fee of their PRO.
 In order to avoid that PROs with a particularly high number of "bad" producers benefit from the additional revenue from the modulated fees, all revenues from malus payments should be provided to a central fund that is administered by a coordinating body or other bodies independent of private interests.
-The financial resources of the fund can subsequently be used to finance shared obligations of all PROs, including, among others, awareness raising campaigns, the financing of a central registry or activities related to research and innovation.
-To ensure that the financial resources are only used for activities that are directly related to waste management, it is essential that the activities to be financed via such a fund are clearly defined as part of the respective national legislation.
+The financial resources of the fund can subsequently be used to finance shared obligations of all PROs, including, among others, awareness raising campaigns, the financial resources are only used for activities that are directly related to waste management, it is essential that the activities to be financed via such a fund are clearly defined as part of the respective national legislation.
 It is also important to note that the fund is only intended to complement and not replace the existing joint commitments of the PROs.